 “One problem facing antipoverty advocates is the way that poverty is quantified.
 Personal income is the benchmark.
 It seems impossible for economists to understand that people living in the complete absence of money can be far wealthier than their neighbours in close proximity who live at the edge of the local (and global) economy.
 Indigenous people earning zero dollars a day, but with balanced protein-rich diets, clean water, protection from the elements, traditional medicines and strong cultures should not be placed beneath or even on a par with people earning a few dollars a week from menial labour but who have short lifespans, bad health, undernourishment, no medicines and a brutish culture”

 Indigenous peoples are generally regarded with distaste in their homelands and the poor have no lawyers.
 Consider for example how the average UK citizen views gypsies, how Indonesians view the Bajo, the mistreatment of the Inuit in North America and the shoddy treatment of Aboriginies by Australians.
 Much of this is likely to do with the chasm that there is between the way in which goods are valued.
 Indigenous peoples, often living in small groups, survive on reciprocity and social responsibility, a value system often oiled by their close family ties.

 Conservationists love the word SCIENCE.
 Brockington and Igoe point out that generally organisations claim this word when they are striving to acquire power and prestige and to suppress opposition.
-The public find it hard to question “scientific facts” and a variety of techniques are employed by conservation organisations – selective choice of facts to use, using irrelevant but impressive sounding facts and ignoring inconvenient truths and what Seth Macinko calls “Strategically benign rhetoric”.
+The public find it hard to question “scientific facts” and a variety of techniques are employed by conservation organisations – selective choice of facts to use, using irrelevant but impressive sounding facts, ignoring inconvenient truths and what Seth Macinko calls “Strategically benign rhetoric”.